LuckyBian/GPTSOVITS2/README.md

 ### Step 1: Extract audio encoding

 The purpose of this step is to reconstruct the audio and extract the audio encoding.
+Note that the parameters entered need to be the same as those in the previous step.

 ```
 cd get_audio